Loading

 History

 The Devaney Center opened in 1976 with a capacity of 13,595, replacing the Nebraska Coliseum as the primary home venue for Nebraska's men's and women's basketball programs.
 Initially called the NU Sports Complex, it was later named for College Football Hall of Fame head coach Bob Devaney, who led Nebraska's football program to two national championships and served as athletic director for twenty-five years.
-Nebraska's men's team played at the Devaney Center from 1976 until 2013, compiling a record of 477–148 in its thirty-seven years at the arena.
-The highest attendance recorded at the arena was 15,038, a 62–54 Nebraska win over Oklahoma State on February 7, 1981.
+The highest attendance recorded at the arena was 15,038, a 62–54 Nebraska men's win over Oklahoma State on February 7, 1981.

+Nebraska's men's team compiled a record of 477–148 in its thirty-seven years at the arena.
 From December 1986 to January 1989, Nebraska's women's team won twenty-nine consecutive games at the Devaney Center, an arena record.
-Decades later, NU's record-setting 32–2 season in 2009–10 produced the only regular-season sellout in program history, a 67–51 win for No. 3 Nebraska over Missouri.
-While Pinnacle Bank Arena became the home venue for NU's men's and women's basketball teams in 2013, both programs practice and train at the Hendricks Training Complex at the Devaney Center.
+Decades later, NU's record-setting 32–2 season in 2009–10 produced the only regular-season sellout in program history, a 67–51 win for No. 3 Nebraska over the Missouri Tigers.
+While Pinnacle Bank Arena became the home venue for NU's men's and women's basketball teams in 2013, both programs still practice and train at the Hendricks Training Complex at the Devaney Center.

 The arena hosted first- and second-round games in the 1980, 1984, and 1988 NCAA Division I men's basketball tournaments, and first-round games in the 1993 women's tournament.
 Michael Jordan and Magic Johnson both played preseason NBA games at the arena; during a 1995 game featuring Jordan's Bulls against former NU star Eric Piatkowski and the Los Angeles Clippers, Chicago center Dennis Rodman was called for two technical fouls and ejected to a standing ovation from the Devaney Center crowd.

-The complex is home to the Devaney Center Natatorium, a 25-yard pool with a listed seating capacity of 1,000.
+The complex is also home to the Devaney Center Natatorium, a 25-yard pool with a listed seating capacity of 1,000.
 NU hosted several Big 12 tournaments in the conference's early years.
-More recently, the Natatorium has been criticized as out-of-date and is considered among the worst swimming venues in the Big Ten.
+More recently, the Natatorium has been criticized as out-of-date, and is considered among the worst swimming venues in the Big Ten.

 In 2000, the university completed construction on the $2.979 million Devaney Center Indoor Track, which houses a 200-meter hydraulic bank track that is the largest of its kind in the world.
 The track seats up to 5,000 spectators and underwent a $1.1 million renovation prior to the 2011 season.
 The Devaney Center has hosted championship meets for each of the Big Eight, Big 12, and Big Ten.